Michedev/DDPMs-Pytorch/readme.md

 such as model class and paramters, noise steps, scheduler and so on.
-Note that the hyperparameters in such files are taken from the papers "_Improved Denoising Diffusion Probabilistic Models_" and "_Denoising Diffusion Probabilistic Models_"
+Note that the hyperparameters in such files are taken from the papers "_Improved Denoising Diffusion Probabilistic Models_" and "_Denoising Diffusion Probabilistic Models_".
+Down below the explaination of the config file for train the model:

     defaults:
       - model: unet_paper  # take the model config from model/unet_paper.yaml